-Clarity had been needed 2021, 2022 on many green-energy fronts.
+Clarity had been needed 2021 & 2022 on many green-energy fronts.
 Would Congress extend US tax credits 10 years for wind, solar, stand-alone storage?
-Once 1 US Senator got a smaller IRA, a mountain valley pipeline in 2023, as some questions went away.
+Once 1 US Senator got less IRA, a mountain valley pipeline in 2023, some questions went away.
 But not all.
-Sorely needed too given rising CO2 was renewable capacity growth, greater green incentives, return to looser supply chains, better energy efficiency, more EVs, carbon pricing.
+Sorely needed too given ever-rising CO2, was renewables capacity growth, green incentives, loose supply chains, better energy efficiency, more EVs, carbon pricing.
 In Europe too.
-Plans had indeed arisen 2022 for a 5-fold increase in UK solar capacity from 14 GW - to 70 GW 2035.
+Plans had indeed arisen in 2022 for a 5-fold increase in UK solar capacity from 14 GW - to 70 GW 2035.
 Germany began planning for solar to grow from 22 GW - to 215 GW by 2030.
 Europe, US, China, and more were pushing renewables.
-Sensibly so, as these are a great foil against dependency on fossils.
-For certain too, some previous political naysayers were attentive to new climate risks.
-But certainly not all - opposition remaining rigid in a conservative party in the US.
-Clean energy went from growth, a spurt of margin expansion and jumping stock prices in 2019 & 2020 - to instead margin compression and drops in 2021, 2022 and again 2023.
+Sensibly so as these are a great foil against dependency on fossils.
+For certain too, some previous political naysayers were now attentive to new climate risks.
+But certainly not all - as opposition remaining rigid in the conservative party in the US.
+Clean energy went from growth, a spurt of margin expansion and jumping stock prices in 2019 & 2020 - to instead margin compression and drops in 2021, 2022, 2023 and again 2024.

-Europe's weaning off of Russian fossils wasn't easy - but started out fast.
+Europe weaning off Russian fossils wasn't easy - but came fast.
 Still, take German car making so core to its economy.
-Germany is exiting diesel fuel - it's moving fast towards EVs that may be renewably-powered.
+Germany is yes exiting diesel fuel - it's moving fast towards EVs that may be renewably-powered.
 But, what of its auto factories?
-Can they too go past natural gas in vehicle manufacturing?!
-For heat needed say, in its paint shops?
-How ready was it to shake addiction to cheap Russian natural gas, for heat, from 2024/2025/2026 ...?
+Can they too go past natural gas in its vehicle manufacturing?!
+For the heat needed say, in its paint shops?
+How ready was it to shake addiction to cheap natural gas, for necessary heat, from 2025/2026/2027 etc ...?

 Shell-games like 'carbon offsets', or 'renewable energy certificates' had let firms pretend to use little natural gas.
-Claiming say trees left on steep slopes that can't be cut, 'reduced' fossil-use via carbon credits.
-Surplus non-transparent, European hydro certificates somehow incentivized renewables.
-But that was often virtue signaling.
-Once Russian gas supply first tapered - then mainly shut, it fast exposed how reliant on non-renewable fossil gas & coal for its high heat - and for electricity - Germany's automobile industry actually was.
+Claim say trees left on slopes so steep they can't be cut, 'reduced' fossil-use via carbon credits.
+Surplus, non-transparent, European hydro certificates somehow incentivized renewables.
+But that was oft virtue signaling.
+Once Russian gas supply tapered then was mainly shut, it fast exposed how reliant on non-renewable fossil gas & coal for its high heat - and for electricity too - Germany's automobile industry actually was.

 It was, by a lot.
-In 2021 >1⁄2 of German auto factory power had come from non-renewables.
-Put another way, only 13% of heating needs at her 3 big carmakers, was met by renewables.
-At Volkswagen, 80% of heating was from non-renewables.
-It did aim for cogeneration, combined heat & power at a Wolfsburg 6.5 million square meters plant.
+In 2021, >1⁄2 of German auto factory power had come from non-renewables.
+Put another way only 13% of heating needs at her 3 big carmakers, was met by renewables.
+At Volkswagen, 80% of heat was from non-renewables.
+It did aim for cogeneration, combined heat & power at Wolfsburg 6.5 million square meters plant.
 Go from coal - to gas.
 But war in 2022 meant it would stay longer on awful abundant coal.
-At BMW, 60% of energy was from fossils; mainly gas typical of industry.
-One Potemkin-Village façade, crowd-pleasing response was site big renewables near a factory.
-But those only supplied overall some 1% of electric energy eg 2021 at Volkswagen, less at Mercedes, BMW.
+At BMW, 60% of energy was from fossils; gas so typical of industry.
+One Potemkin-Village façade crowd-pleasing response was to site big renewables near a factory.
+But those only supplied overall some 1% of electric energy, eg 2021 at Volkswagen, less at Mercedes, BMW.
 An exception was a BMW I3 plant in Leipzig: it got 20% of electricity (but not heat) from 4 nearby big-wind turbines.
-Meanwhile the cheapest-hydroelectric power was hit by drought in 2022, perhaps with irony if due to fossils and climate risk.
+Meanwhile the cheapest-hydroelectric power was hit by drought 2022, perhaps with irony if due to fossils and climates changing.
 Droughts stifled other industries too like in Sichuan China - where 30% of China's hydro was sited.
-Hit manufacturers there, aluminum smelters etc.
+That hit manufacturers there, its aluminum smelters etc.